gvwilson/thirdbit/src/fiction/in-heck/index.md

 but the rabbit was faster.
-She twisted sideways to avoid the first blow, ducked to avoid the second, then threw a kick that would have knocked the tiger halfway across the field if it had landed.
+She twisted sideways to avoid the first blow, ducked to avoid the second, then threw a kick that would have knocked the tiger off his feet if it had landed.

 It didn't.